dsoglobal/dsowebsite/content/portfolio/_index.md

 ---
-title: Portfolio
+title: Teams
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: >-
+  Our teams are the heart of DSO.
+We have teams in Washington DC, SF Bay Area, Berkeley, and Pittsburgh.
-layout_style: mosaic
+layout_style: tiles
 menu:
   main:
-    name: Portfolio
+    name: Our Teams
     weight: 2
 layout: portfolio
 ---